tbernacchi/my-gitlab-ci-cd-gke-helm/README.md

 > https://cloud.google.com/compute/docs/access/service-accounts

-With the account service created you need to generate a key to allow GKE access GitLab Docker registry to pull the docker images;
+With the account service created you need to generate a key to allow GKE access GitLab Docker registry to pull the docker images, with the key:

-With the key:

 ```
 kubectl create secret docker-registry gitlab-registry --docker-server=registry.gitlab.com --docker-username=tbernacchi --docker-password=my-key-generate-at-iam-console-at-gcp --docker-email=tbernacchi@gmail.com
 ```

-At Gilab we create a deploy token with the same key (Settings, Repository, Deploy tokens);
+At GitLab we create a deploy token with the same key (Settings, Repository, Deploy tokens);

 We also must create an account into the k8s cluster for gitlab, it must have cluster-admin privileges: